ANRGUSC/lacounty_covid19_data/README.md

 ## Data Source
 The Los Angeles Department of Public Health do a press release every day, which contains information about the number of CoVID-19 cases in Los Angeles County and its neoghbourhood.
-We provide the list of press releases that were used for scraping the data below:
+We provide a pointer to some of the press releases that were used for scraping the data below:
 * [March 16](http://www.publichealth.lacounty.gov/phcommon/public/media/mediapubhpdetail.cfm?prid=2268)
 * [March 17](http://www.publichealth.lacounty.gov/phcommon/public/media/mediapubhpdetail.cfm?prid=2271)